Best strategies against virus: Track, isolate, communicate

 Some strategies are proving more effective than others in containing the pandemic: pro-active efforts to track down and isolate the infected, access to basic, affordable public health care, and clear, reassuring messaging from leaders.
 East Asia’s experience with the 2003 outbreak of Severe Acute Respiratory Syndrome, which also originated in China, has likewise helped.

 Since testing rates vary widely, it’s hard to know for sure.
-But with the global number of infections approaching 200,000, Singapore appears to be among the handful of places that tick all those boxes, though recent spikes in new cases show that any lapses can have dire consequences.
+But with the global number of infections surpassing 210,000, Singapore appears to be among the handful of places that tick all those boxes, though recent spikes in new cases show that any lapses can have dire consequences.

 Singapore’s first case, confirmed on Jan.
 23, was a 66-year-old man from Wuhan, the Chinese city where the disease was first detected in December.

 By mid-February, the number of recovered patients in the Southeast Asian city-state was outpacing new ones.
 That changed in early March after 47 cases were tracked to a Feb.
 15 dinner gathering.
-As of Wednesday, Singapore had 266 confirmed cases and no deaths from the virus.
+As of late Wednesday, Singapore had 313 confirmed cases and no deaths from the virus.

 As new infections increased, the government tightened quarantine controls.